gabrielwere/simple-ftp-client/README.md

 ```
 The files and folders available will then be listed.<br>

 As of now,you cannot `cd` into/out of folders,so you will have to select a file from the ones in the current folder.<br>

+The file will then be added to your current directory.<br>

 Finally,I'm not a network programer so most of the code is rubbish as it does not account for the various scenarios that could happen when using the read/write commands to receive/send data.<br>

+Checks for failure when using dynamic memory allocation should also be included.<br>

 This was just a proof of concept and major improvements can be made to the code.<br>